 Fine: Not to exceed $500.

-Keep an eye out for those small signs you see on fences or walls that say “Keep Out,” or “No Trespassing.”
-However, if you happened to overlook those signs and have been arrested for one of the criminal trespassing charges listed above, contact the experienced defense team at JacksonWhite Law.
+If you have been arrested for one of the criminal trespassing charges listed above, contact the experienced defense team at JacksonWhite Law.

 Call the JacksonWhite Criminal Law team at (480) 467-4370 to discuss your case today.

 Fill out the form below to get your free consultation and discuss your best legal options.